 Which students are in the hybrid model?

-The hybrid model applies to Bigfork High School students (7-12), GRHS students, and RJEMS students.
-If cases continue to increase, we will need to move our elementary students to the hybrid model as well.
-We encourage families to take precautions in limiting the spread of COVID-19 and begin planning for what they would do if elementary students are required to move to a hybrid model.
+The hybrid model applies to Bigfork High School students (7-12), GRHS students, RJEMS students, and students in Grades 3-5 at Cohasset, East Rapids, and West Rapids Elementary Schools.
+If cases continue to increase, we may need to increase restrictions on learning.
+We encourage families to take precautions in limiting the spread of COVID-19 to help us avoid that.

 How do I know which group my student is in?